2023chinmaybahalkar-del/SKILLLAB_PROR-2026-Fair-and-Square/README.md

 ## 9.2 Material Justification

 `The Spartan-7 Boolean Board was selected because it provides a cost-effective yet powerful platform for entry-level hardware acceleration.
-It contains sufficient Block RAM (BRAM) to store a full $128 \times 128$ image frame ($16,384$ bytes), which is critical for our "Receive-Process-Transmit" workflow.
+It contains sufficient Block RAM (BRAM) to store a full 128 times 128 image frame (16,384 bytes), which is critical for our "Receive-Process-Transmit" workflow.
 Unlike a traditional microcontroller, the FPGA allows us to implement the "Max-Min" edge detection logic in a single clock cycle through spatial parallelism.`

 ## 9.3 Items You chose